Jalink-lab/Jalink-lab.github.io/README.md

 ### 4. Plugin [ImageJSON Fiji](https://github.com/Jalink-lab/ImageJSON/releases/download/v1.0/ImageJSON-1.0.0.jar)

 ### Installation instructions
 Download the plugins .jar files (nr.
 2,3 and 4) and place in the Fiji plugins folder.
 Download the macro, drag into the Fiji window and click Run.
-Having [ThunderSTORM](https://zitmen.github.io/thunderstorm/) installed is a prerequisite.
+[ThunderSTORM](https://zitmen.github.io/thunderstorm/) is a prerequisite.

 ## Detailed descriptions (links to the repositories)